andylamb/Ceer/README.md

 #### List References

-The List References command can be called on any definition or reference, and will present list all references in menu.
+The List References command can be called on any definition or reference, and will list all references in a menu.
 Highlighting a reference will navigate to its location in the project.

 ##### Example